architadesai/twito-twitter-automation/README.md

 ```

 ## Run twito
-Now you've got all the required content for twito
+Now you've got all the required content for twito.

 Go one directory back and then activate the environment
 ```
 cd ..